 What paint do you use for Easter eggs?

-The best paint for Easter eggs for kids to use is watercolor paints.
+The best paint for Easter eggs for kids to use is a food safe paint.
+Next, you can use watercolor paints.
 (You can use acrylic paint, but it might be messier for kids.)
 Using watercolors, different paint brush sizes, and even stencils can allow kids to get creative with decorating their Easter eggs!

 How to Dye Easter Eggs with Shaving Cream

-If you want less of the drippy way of coloring Easter eggs, you should try coloring eggs using shaving cream.
+If you want less of the drippy way of coloring Easter eggs, you should try coloring eggs using shaving cream for an easy egg dying method.

 - Spread unscented regular shaving cream in a large baking pan.
 (Head to the dollar store and grab multiple cans!)